LuciferLuther/Deep-Learning-Using-AWS-SageMaker/README.md

 ## Debugging and Profiling
 ### Debugging Report
-Two plots show dependence between loss and step: Blue one shows the `train_loss/steps`, the Orange one shows the `test_loss/steps`.
+Plots show dependence between loss and step: Blue one shows the `train_loss/steps`, the Orange one shows the `test_loss/steps`.
 ### Train/Test loss plot:
 ![train loss](Screenshots/4.png)